Treatment Services – Townsend

 When a person who has become dependent attempts to stop cold turkey, they can experience withdrawal symptoms like shakiness and anxiety for up to a week.
 In some cases, people can experience hallucinations or seizures and delirium tremens, which can be life-threatening.
 People who repeatedly return to alcohol after periods of detoxification can experience kindling, where withdrawal symptoms become worse than they were on previous occasions

 Townsend facilities offers outpatient addiction care that fits most schedules and allows patients to begin the recovery process without having to leave their jobs or families.
 With outpatient detox and treatment, it’s possible for working professionals, busy parents, and students to get the help they need without interrupting their lives.
-With treatment that fits your schedule, you can feel better fast by getting help The Townsend Way.
+With treatment that fits your schedule, you can enter drug and alcohol recovery by getting help at Avenues Recovery Center- Townsend.

-Our program is informed by genetic and cognitive testing that can help us gain understanding for each patient’s specific needs.
-Townsend treats our patients as individuals who require customized treatment plans.
+Our program is informed by evaluations that help us gain understanding for each patient’s specific needs.
+Avenues Recovery- Townsend treats our patients as individuals who require customized treatment plans.
 We believe in empowering our patients with a variety of different tools to help them deal with addiction.

 Drugs in Louisiana